 In the current economic climate everyone is trying hard to save themselves a bit of money.
 Of course, there are some obvious money-saving tips.
-Using comparison sites such as Money Supermarket will make sure you’re not missing out on the latest financial deals and products.
+Using comparison sites such as Money Supermarket organization will make sure you’re not missing out on the latest financial closet deals and products.
 But when it comes to finding ways to keep your house tidy and organised, sticking to a budget can be tricky.
 However, there are a number of ways to find extra storage ideas in and around your house that don’t have to break the bank.
 In fact, some options won’t even cost you a penny.

 Grab Yourself a Bargain

 If you do have a small budget for your storage but can’t quite afford anything new, consider heading off to your nearest flea market or jumble sale.
 Keep your eyes peeled for old trunks, chests or even unwanted toy boxes.
 If they don’t look too great at first, think about giving them a fresh coat of paint or decorating them.
 Trawling through car boot sales, the local paper or online auction sites could net you a bargain, such as a piece of unique furniture that has character.

 Getting hold of some simple book shelf units is another great option and they can be used in any room in the house.
 The simpler they are, the better – and cheaper – because using them for family photos, treasured knick-knacks or even CDs, DVDs and magazines can give them a new lease of life.
 If bookcases threaten to take up too much room, go for simple shelves instead.
 They offer extra storage space for anything, not just books and take up very little space if you have a smaller area.
 You can paint them to suit the colours or décor of your chosen room.